CharlesElloit/git-javascript-react-course/Javascript/notes/Variables and Assignments.md

 - ## **const**

-  In contrast variables declared with the key word `const` are constants meaning immutable variables.
-  Which means those variables values can not be change through out it's life cycle.
+  In contrast variables declared with the key word `const` are constants which means those variables values can not be change or reassign to another value through out it's life cycle.

   ```txt
   Important Note